top of page

 What are the requirements required to support quarterly financial reimbursement?

 Community Care Corps reimburses selected grantees on a quarterly basis.
 As per all federal funding reimbursements, grantees will be required to submit a quarterly financial report and provide documentation supporting reported expenditures upon request.
 Forms for quarterly financial reporting will be provided.
-Please see section 5.2 of the RFP.

 What are some common mistakes people experience when applying and what are the best ways to avoid them?
 Will all applications be considered for funding?

 All applications that meet the below screening criteria will be considered for funding.
-If all the screening criteria are not met, the application will not be moved forward for review by the independent Review Committee.
+If all the screening criteria are not met, the application will not be moved forward for review by the independent review committee.

 To reduce errors, read the RFP carefully.
 Answer each item fully.
 Be sure to upload all the fully completed required documentation.
-Meet all the screening criteria stated in sections 8.5. and 9.5. as only those applications that meet the documented screening criteria will be considered.
+Meet all the screening criteria stated in sections 8.5. as only those applications that meet the documented screening criteria will be considered.

 For an application to be reviewed, it must meet the following requirements:

-• Applications must be submitted electronically via CommunityCareCorps.org by 5:00 p.m.
-Eastern Time, July 8, 2022
+1. Applications must be submitted electronically via CommunityCareCorps.org by 5:00 p.m.
+Eastern Time, December 11, 2024.

-• Applications must include an executive summary of the proposed program that does not exceed 100 words, in accordance with section 7.1.5.
+4. Applications must include an executive summary of the proposed program that does not exceed 100 words, in accordance with section 7.1.6.

 bottom of page